doctrine/doctrine-website/source/blog/2025-10-08-update-on-the-orm-2-end-of-life.md

 Starting March 2026, we will only merge changes of the following kind into 2.x branches:

-* PHP version compatibility, lets say support for PHP 8.5, 8.6 or 9.0
+* PHP version compatibility, let's say support for PHP 8.5, 8.6 or 9.0
 * Security fixes
 * Improving forward compatibility with ORM 3